ishwarrimal/frontend-interview-preps/Web Fundamentals/Basics/README.md

     - Call Stack: `[functionA]`
 6. Finally, `functionA` completes its execution and returns.
 It is removed from the call stack.
     - Call Stack: `[]`

+### Memory Heap

+- The memory heap is a region of memory where objects, variables, and function closures are allocated and stored.
+- JavaScript objects are allocated in the heap, and references to these objects are managed on the stack.

+### Web API

+Ever wondered how `document.getElementById` or APIs like this work in the browser?
+This is not part of the JavaScript language itself, but rather it's supported by web browsers as part of the browser's runtime environment.
+This allows JavaScript to interact with the browser and the web page's Document Object Model (DOM).

+Features supported by Web API

+- DOM
+- Make network requests
+- Set timers
+- Handle events, etc.

+For the same reason, you will not be able to acess DOM api in other JS Runtime like Node.

+For Node, there is a separate `C++` API that helps us with things like making network call, settting timers, etc.